Embrace the Muchness ADHD Coaching & education

 What is ADHD Coaching?

 ADHD Coaching is a goal-oriented, collaborative process that helps ADHDers/their families develop individualized strategies to manage any challenge areas.
 Bobbi-Jo will help you optimize your strengths and work with your brain’s natural tendencies.
 Coaching involves goal setting, problem solving, accountability and education.
 Formal diagnosis is not needed to participate in ADHD coaching.
-Anyone who struggles with executive functioning (organization, prioritizing, task initiation, time management, emotional regulation, etc.) can find this process valuable.
+Anyone who struggles with executive functioning (organization, prioritizing, task initiation, time management, emotional regulation, etc.) can find this process valuable regardless of whether they have or suspect they have ADHD.
+Formal diagnosis is not a requirement.

 Private, one on one, coaching for adults.
 We will set concrete goals, identify strengths and areas of challenge and create personalized strategies.